-Mortality data suggest men can expect to die approximately five years sooner than women.
+Mortality data suggest that men can expect to die approximately five years sooner than women.
 Masculinity plays a major role in health-related gender disparities via positive associations with risk behavior and negative associations with health promoting behavior.
 My research on masculinity examines health-related obstacles (e.g., admitting pain and vulnerability) which operate as threats to social identity among men embracing masculinity beliefs, and ultimately contribute to poor health outcomes.
 Contrary to most research on masculinity, I also seek to understand health consequences of masculinity among women.
 My work in identity in this area focuses on self-construal and social cognition in masculinity.
 My work on stress in this area tests the tenants of precarious manhood theory via physiological reactivity (i.e., do masculinity threats induce physiological stress) and examines how masculinity contributes to physical health through stress reactivity, and risk behavior.
 My work on coping and masculinity has examined how men cope with pain (social, emotional, physical) as a function of their masculine attitudes, and whether masculine prescriptions can be harnessed to protect rather than exacerbate men's health.